PromptCOS: Towards Content-only System Prompt Copyright Auditing for LLMs: Experiment

 \textbf{Evaluation Metrics.} We employ watermark similarity (WS) to evaluate effectiveness and distinctiveness, accuracy degradation and BERTScore \cite{sakata2019faq} to evaluate fidelity, and optimization time to evaluate computational cost.
 For \Name and PCG, we calculate WS based on output content.
 For PC* and PR, we calculate WS based on logits and output semantic respectively.
 The details of the calculations are shown in the Appendix~\ref{sec:more details}.
 In particular, when verifying and calculating watermark similarity, if the watermarked prompt is used, we refer to it as True-WS.
 Conversely, if a normal prompt is used, we refer to it as False-WS.
 True-WS represents the effectiveness, while the minimum distance between True-WS and False-WS (MDWS) represents the distinctiveness.
 A higher MDWS indicates better distinctiveness.
 When evaluating fidelity, we calculate the accuracy degradation value by subtracting the accuracy of the watermarked prompt from that of the original prompt.
 Additionally, BERTScore can measure the semantic similarity, thus a higher BERTScore indicates better fidelity from semantic perspective.
 For computational cost analysis, since watermark verification requires significantly less computation than watermark embedding, we exclusively evaluate the time required for embedding watermarks.

-\textbf{Hyper-parameters and Other Settings.} We conduct experiments using the following parameter settings to evaluate our approach.
+\textbf{Hyper-parameters and Other Settings.} We conduct experiments using the following hyper-parameter settings to evaluate our approach.
 The sample batch size for fidelity loss calculation is set to 4.
 The Top-$k$ value in Algorithm~\ref{alg:token_optim} is set to 100.
-The number of auxiliary tokens is set to 3, and the token length of the verification query is set to 5.
+The number of auxiliary tokens is set to 5, and the token length of the verification query is set to 5.
 The length of \Name's signal mark (in tokens) is set to 3.
-The weight coefficients $r1$ and $r2$ in Equation~\ref{eq:l1} are both set to 0.5.
+The weight coefficients $r1$ and $r2$ in Eq.~(\ref{eq:l1}) are both set to 0.5.
 In addition, the number of cycles for cyclic signal design is set to 2.
 The number of cover tokens is set to 5.
-All experiments are conducted on an NVIDIA A6000 GPU.
-Further details regarding the prompt template are provided in Appendix~\ref{sec:more details}.
+Further details regarding the prompt template function and context processing are provided in Appendix~\ref{sec:more details}.